Ex-U.S. Navy SEAL who says he killed bin Laden arrested for DUI

-(Reuters) - An ex-U.S. Navy SEAL who has said he fired the shot that killed al Qaeda leader Osama bin Laden was arrested in Montana early on Friday on suspicion of driving under the influence, a police official said.
+April 8 (Reuters) - An ex-U.S. Navy SEAL who has said he fired the shot that killed al Qaeda leader Osama bin Laden was arrested on suspicion of driving under the influence early on Friday in Montana, a police official said.

 Rob O‘Neill, 39, appeared inebriated when he was found in the driver’s seat of a car with the engine running outside a convenience store in Butte in western Montana, said Undersheriff George Skuletich of the Butte-Silver Bow Law Enforcement Department.

-O‘Neill, who grew up in Montana and listed Dallas, Texas, as his current home, said in a statement that he had taken a “prescribed sleep aid” because of his “longstanding, severe insomnia.”
+O‘Neill, who grew up in Montana and listed Dallas as his current home, could not immediately be reached for comment.

-“While the timing was bad and I highly regret this decision, I am innocent of the charge and have entered a plea of not guilty.
-I am confident I will soon be cleared of this matter,” he said.

-O‘Neill was scheduled to celebrate his 40th birthday on Saturday at a concert hall in Butte.

 The Post said O‘Neill acknowledged shots were fired at bin Laden by at least two other SEAL team members, including Matt Bissonnette, who wrote a 2012 book about the raid entitled “No Easy Day.”